ngbrown11/ngbrown11.github.io/_posts/projects/2016-08-22-money-counter.markdown

 The user can guess until the correct answer is submitted, in which the game will alert you that you have guessed correctly.

 ######This app can be useful in a number of ways:
+* -Can help to teach those learning their numbers and counting
+* -Can help when a random "pick a number" situation comes up
-    *-Can help to teach those learning their numbers and counting *-Can help to waste time there is nothing else to do *-Can help when a random "pick a number" situation comes up
+* -Can help to waste time there is nothing else to do

 I intend to upgrade the application so that it has a more pleasant ui.
 I definitely also intend to add more range options then
 0-100 to the application to make the app more useful.